 - Final Thoughts on Buying Unclaimed Packages

 What are Amazon Unclaimed Packages?

-Just like you declutter your house and sell unwanted items periodically, retailers and package shippers have to get rid of excess merchandise that’s non-deliverable, or a third-party seller won’t take delivery.
+Just like you declutter your house and sell unwanted items, retailers and package shippers have to get rid of excess merchandise that may be non-deliverable or a third-party seller won’t accept delivery.

 There are several reasons why:

 - Incorrect or undeliverable mailing addresses